 Tox21 Research Phases

-During Phase III, Tox21 partners have identified sets of genes in human cells and tissues that respond to toxic chemicals (i.e., toxicogenomics - see box).
-The resulting human S1500+ gene set comprises approximately 2750 genes that will be used to evaluate gene expression changes from chemical exposures.
+During Phase III, Tox21 partners have identified sets of genes in human cells and tissues that respond to toxic chemicals (e.g., toxicogenomics).
+The resulting human S1500+ gene set comprises approximately 2750 genes that will be used to evaluate gene expression changes from substance exposures.
 Similar gene sets are being developed for screening cells and tissues from rats, mice, and zebrafish.
-The human S1500+ gene set should provide transcriptomic information on cellular responses that are independent of cell type or species, and also those that are specific by organ and/or cell type.
+The human S1500+ gene set should provide transcriptomic information on cellular responses.
+These cellular responses are independent of cell type or species.
+The gene set will also provide information on those cellular responses that are specific by organ and/or cell type.